The complete guide to pipe clamps

 Walraven’s CE marked phenolic pipe support inserts (BIS Phenblox®) are used in conjunction with unlined clamps to provide thermal insulation around pipes.
 Our special bore coating eradicates any possibility of pipe corrosion on copper pipes and stepped joint faces ensure a vapour seal and accurate location.

 We’ve designed our phenolic insulation to be compatible with almost all unlined pipe clamps whilst retaining the best available thermal insulation properties available.
 Phenolic insulation is much more cost effective than wood, calcium silicate or foam glass alternatives due to a higher insulation value.
+Read all about insulated pipe supports here.

 Take a look at our Phenblox® brochure which includes a handy table to help you select the right phenolic and pipe clamp combination.